chef/chef-web-docs/chef_master/source/api_delivery.rst

 /api/_status
 -----------------------------------------------------
-The ``/api/_status`` endpoint can be used to check the health of the Chef Automate server.
+The ``/api/_status`` endpoint can be used to check the health of the Chef Automate server without authentication.
 A Chef Automate instance may be configured as a standalone server or as a disaster recovery pair with primary and standby servers.
 The response from this endpoint depends on the type of configuration.
 This endpoint is located at ``/api/_status``.

 **Request**